dotlang/language/Enhancements.md

 \* - How should we specify version number of a package?
 How should we address the version of a dependency?
 Later for package/build manager compoennt this will be decided.

-\* - How can we define assertion and other directives in interface methods?
+N - How can we define assertion and other directives in interface methods?
+No need for that.

 \* - Conventions to define unit tests in the code?
 How to define startup and finalization methods?
 Define test data input table and expected output?